 Things To Do in Maine - Fall Foliage Highlights

 Enjoy Spectacular Maine Fall Colors - Leaf Hunters LOVE This Area!Keep an eye on Maine's Official Fall Foliage Report for the latest news on the leaves!
+These reports are updated weekly through October once colors start to change.
 Red means peak colors, which tends to be late Sept/early October here in The Forks.
 Northern Outdoors & The Forks is in Zone 5.

 There is nothing like autumn in New England - and Maine tops the list for breath-taking vistas and great fall color.
 Crisp mornings, misty lakes reflecting the reds and oranges of maples, the brilliant white of birch trees tracing up through colorful leaves — there is nothing quite so stunning.

 Things To Do in Maine - Fall, Summer, Spring!Whether visiting for a day or a week, fall in Maine offers plenty to see and explore among a natural riot of color.
 Take a raft trip on the Kennebec or Dead River.
 Hike to a waterfall, crunching through fallen leaves and under a vivid canopy of foliage.
 Pack a picnic and

 take a drive or a motorcycle ride along backroads, stopping at overlooks and creekside rest areas along the way.
 Whatever the chosen activity — don't forget

 Fall Rafting in Maine: Scenic, Unhurried, Total Recharge for Families and Friends